cameronkelahan/BioDataFinalGroup8/README.md

 **The final submission.tsv file we are submitting for testing is found in the root of this repository.**

+Additionally, the Protein_labels_plots.ipynb notebook provides numerous plots that are found in the research paper.

 ## Executing the code to train from scratch

 ### Open the **data_processing.ipynb** notebook